 Parliament of Owls

 Parliament of Owls is a research residency for artists interested in birds.
-The weeklong residency will facilitate at least 10 excursions into natural habitats and laboratories enriched by biologists, naturalists and experts to learn and collect materials.
+The weeklong residency will facilitate 10 - 15 excursions into natural habitats and laboratories enriched by biologists, naturalists and experts to learn and collect materials during spring migration.

 Artist talk: We invite you to give a private artist talk to share your work with the group.

 Sanctuary: Residents will visit the Ottawa Wild Bird Care Center to observe the many wild birds being rehabilitated there and to see the collection of eggs, feathers, nests, and x-rays.
 The center hosts up to 600 birds.
 We are likely to see: Jays, finches, cardinals, wax wings, ravens, woodpeckers, humming birds and the resident turkey vulture and kestrel.

 Tagging: Residents will participate in a bird tagging event for scientific monitoring of wild birds on an outing with the Innis Point Bird Banding Association.

 Crows: Ottawa is home to a murder of 6000 crows that roost in the city.

 Owl Prowl: This outing will be lead by an expert from the Ottawa Field Naturalist Society.
 Residents will learn to call owls and identify nocturnal birds.
 Night herons, Whip-poor-wills, Snipe.